Click Here for Our Recommended Antivirus for Your Device

 Parameters of ComparisonWhole WheatWhole Grain

-Health benefits Can reduce the risk of diseases like coronary heart diseases, stroke, cancer, type 2 diabetes, and other chronic diseases Can reduce the risk of diseases like heart diseases, obesity, cognition, cancer, diabetes, and other chronic diseases and has an effect on gastrointestinal health
+Term specificityIt does not contain any grain.It can reduce the risk of diseases like heart disease, obesity, cognition, cancer, diabetes, and other chronic diseases and has an effect on gastrointestinal health.

 What is Whole Wheat?

-Whole wheat refers to the bread which is made from wheat kernels entirely.
+Whole wheat refers to bread that is made from wheat kernels entirely.
 The wheat kernel is left completely intact.
 Whole wheat is not mixed or altered with other types of grains.

-The flour of whole wheat is often used to bake bread and other goods.
+Whole wheat flour is used for baking bread and other goods.
 The flour of whole wheat is known as wheatberry.

-In many breads of white and wheat, the germ and the bran are often filtered out which reduces the nutritional value of the bread.
+In many breads of white and wheat, the germ and the bran are filtered out, reducing the bread’s nutritional value.

 Whole wheat is a rich source of vital nutrients like protein, fiber, and various minerals and vitamins.
 Whole wheat is boosted with micronutrients.

 Whole wheat is a type of whole grain.
 The original parts of the kernel are retained in whole wheat.
-For example, in whole wheat bread, the manufacturers would use an entire wheat kernel.
+For example, manufacturers would use an entire wheat kernel in whole wheat bread.

 Some whole wheat products even contain gluten which can trigger coeliac diseases.